hyleung/distributed-demo/README.md

 In addition to this basic information, we also surface information regarding the avaiability of the product - whether the product is currently
 "In Stock" as well as whether the product is availabile in local ("bricks-and-mortar") stores.

-The data driving the site is provided by a sort of [API Gateway](http://microservices.io/patterns/apigateway.html).
-Some of the data (the product catalog) is sourced from the gateway's own "database" directly.
+The data driving the site is provided by a product catalog service.
+Some of the data returned from the catalog service is sourced from the service's own "database" directly.
 Information pertaining to availability is obtained via API calls to other services.

 The availability information is really just a "nice-to-have" bit of functionality.
 Users still need to be able to browse the product listings and (though it's not implemneted) presumeably be able to place orders, etc.

 ##Scenario: View Product Catalog

-This scenario is fairly uninteresting - _all_ the data presented here is sourced directly from the API Gateway.
+This scenario is fairly uninteresting - _all_ the data presented here is sourced directly from the catalog service.
 We *do*, however, want this feature to be as available as possible.

 ![Product Catalog](images/product_catalog.png)